 - Going Green: States with the Best Electric Vehicle Tax Incentives

-- 7 pieces of personal finance advice from billionaires
+- 7 personal finance lessons to learn from pro athletes

 - Home refinancing guide: pros, cons and timing advice